dhyandevp/Home-server-dashboard/README.md

-# Minimalist Home Server Dashboard
+# Minimalist Home Server Dashboard  --THIS IS A DEMO

-A beautiful, single-file dashboard for your home laboratory.
-Zero dependencies, pure vanilla web technologies.
+A demo version of a sleek, single-file home lab dashboard.
+Open in any modern browser — no Node.js, no build steps, fully functional for demonstration purposes.

 ![Version](https://img.shields.io/badge/version-1.0.0-blue.svg)
 ![License](https://img.shields.io/badge/license-MIT-green.svg)